Here’s what we’re doing to keep our guests safe:

 - Dispensers with sanitizer are placed throughout the Museum

 Here’s what we’re asking our guests to do:

 - Clean your hands regularly.
 Hand sanitizing dispensers are located throughout the Museum.

 Give each other space and avoid crowding.
 Leave bulky bags at home and strollers in the stroller parking area.

-The Mid-Hudson Children’s Museum works to provide a safe and healthy environment for all our visitors.
-Towards this end, we request the following “Sick Person Policy” be followed by our visitors, our staff and our volunteers.
+The Mid-Hudson Children’s Museum works to provide a safe and healthy learning environment for all our guests.
+Towards this end, we request the following “Sick Person Policy” be followed by our guests, our staff and our volunteers at all times.

-A general rule to follow is that if you or your child have a fever or are too sick to go to work or school, then you are too sick to visit the museum.
+As a general rule: if you or your child have a fever or are too sick to go to work or school, then you are too sick to visit the Museum.

 - Conjunctivitis or “pink eye” infection